KrisztaT/bookswap/README.md

 Tip: When using the application, incorporating data from https://openlibrary.org/ for book-related information, including URLs, is the easiest way.
 However, please note that during peak usage periods of openlibrary, images fetched from this source might occasionally experience loading delays.

+The seed data includes four users, testUser, kriszta, jozsef, and jennifer, designed for fast application testing.
+To facilitate quick access, the password for all of them is set to '123456'.
+Alternatively, you can register a new user.

+Short presentation about how to use the application and its workflow can be found: `./ppt/BookSwap.pdf`

 ## B - Installation Guide

 Follow the steps outlined below to perform a local installation of both the server and client components on your computer.